dlfelps/dlfelps.github.io/_posts/2022-11-01-inclusive.md

 ## Inclusive programming criteria

 The ideal inclusive language is one that allows each individual within a team to follow their preferred programming style (i.e. object-oriented or functional) within a single codebase.
-Alas no such language exists.
+Alas, no such language exists.
 We next examine the critical elements necessary to provide successful collaboration between these unique programming styles.
 These elements are used to **support** and **identify** each paradigm.

 > This concept is distinct from that of [multiparadigm languages](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Multiparadigm_languages).
 The primary difference being that while multiparadigm languages might support more than one paradigm, they may not necessarily be well-suited to support more than one paradigm within a single codebase.